xplosionmind/old.tommi.space/_jar/2020-02-02-Website-development.md

 1. **Get rid of jQuery** (it’s used just in one case and it’s not worth it: downloading it takes around 1.5s of the website loading time) and use simple JavaScript for the task it’s used for
 	- [dropdown menu guide](https://www.w3schools.com/howto/howto_js_dropdown.asp)
 1. [Pagination](https://jekyllrb.com/docs/pagination/)
-1. Thumbnails in Zibaldone’s feed
+1. Thumbnails in Zibaldone's feed
 1. Improve [Jekyll SEO Tag](https://jekyll.github.io/jekyll-seo-tag/usage/) plugin
 1. [**Visioni**](/visioni)
 	- <https://github.com/maxvoltar/photo-stream>